miguelpmachado/ena_submission/README.md

   MN127.R1.fastq.gz

   MN127.R2.fastq.gz

+  If your files end differently (from ".R1.fastq.gz" and ".R2.fastq.gz"), provide the proper files end with --fastq_end option

   Otherwise, if you are uploading a different type of file, like bam files or fasta files, you can name them whatever you like but they should have the prefix at the end, e.g. .bam or .fasta.
 Use the -F flag to do so, e.g. -F bam.